 “I’ve never told anybody about Jace.
 I just say he’s in my heart.
 I know what he would think and do.
 I told you about the no kiss and tell rule.
 This is a good reason to learn it.
 People aren’t ready for the new Jace.”

 “Let’s give him a new name.
 People can be in on what they think is a joke.”

-Jace didn’t like how this conversation was going.
+Jace doesn’t like how this conversation is going.